w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 <div class="note wcag2ict documents">

-Some document formats are designed for viewing at a wide range of zoom levels provided by the user agent.
+Some non-web document formats are designed for viewing at a wide range of zoom levels provided by the user agent.
 However, the commonly available user agents for these formats may lack a consistent base zoom level from which to evaluate this criterion.
 For such documents, evaluate target sizes at a zoom level that aligns with the intended usage of the content.</div>

 <div class="note wcag2ict software">